-Heifer International Live Chats welcome outside experts in agriculture and international development for virtual fireside-style chats.
+Heifer International Events and Webinars welcome outside experts in agriculture and international development for virtual fireside-style chats.
 Hosted by President and CEO Surita Sandosham and other Heifer leaders, the conversations explore the challenges facing our food and farming systems.

 Heifer International hosts experts for a discussion on how key stakeholders can unlock access to affordable, appropriate sources of financing for smallholder farming households.